 The Jersey has always been renowned for its milk production.
-Indeed, their milk has more butterfat and protein than milk from the Holstein.
+Their milk has more butterfat and protein than milk from the Holstein.
 Milk from a Jersey cow is ideal for making cheese.

 Jerseys are the smallest dairy breed and one of the most efficient at converting feed to milk.
 They are able to adapt to a wide range of conditions.
 Herds of Jersey cattle can now be found all across Europe, South America, Australia, Zimbabwe and Japan.

 Jersey cows typically weigh around 400 – 450 kilos.
-Jerseys perform well under a range of systems and are known for their high feed conversion efficiency.
+Jerseys perform well under a range of systems.
+They are known for their high feed conversion efficiency.
 Jersey cows often produce in excess of 13 times their bodyweight in milk in each lactation.

-The Jersey cow is usually docile and easy to manage.
-They calve easily, have great fertility and a short calving interval.
+The Jersey cow is docile and easy to manage.
+They calve easily have great fertility and a short calving interval.
 They are renowned for the quality of their milk which contains more protein, calcium and butterfat than ‘average’ milk.

-However, Jersey bulls have a very different temperament.
-While small compared to other dairy breeds, the Jersey bull is extremely muscular and far from docile and has a very poor beefing ability.
+Jersey bulls have a very different temperament.
+While small compared to other dairy breeds, the Jersey bull is extremely muscular and far from docile.
+It also has a very poor beefing ability.

-If you are interested in purchasing Jersey crosses, please get in touch.
+If you are interested in purchasing Jersey cows or Jersey crosses, please get in touch.